What makes one startup achieve success and another fail miserably? Some say it’s partly luck, while others say it’s just hard work.

 A good way to do this is to generate financial statements each month, keeping track of income, cash flow and your balance sheet.
 There is some great accounting software that you can use to keep track of your in and outgoings, and you may also find that hiring a financial advisor can be a good move.

 Business owners that track finances can better scale their operations, plan for the future, and spot holes in their business plan before they become a problem.

 Serial entrepreneur Bill Gross filmed a Ted Talk in 2015 titled The Single Biggest Reasons Why Startups Succeed.
 His answer?
 Timing.
 Bill examined dozens of companies and evaluated them within a number of categories that he felt had at least a little to do with the success of a startup, including execution of the idea, amount of capital, the people in charge, and whether the idea would be launching when audiences were both ready and interested in it.

 Timing turned out to be the most important factor when it came to determining success.
 While you can have a brilliant business model, great idea, enough funding and a talented team, if consumers aren’t ready for your idea they won’t yet be interested.
 And if your business idea is too late, you’ll be competing with a number of other businesses for your target audience.

 By timing your release perfectly, you’re ensuring that people are ready for your idea and have a strong need for it, and you’ve entered the market before anyone else.

-Unfortunately, there’s no real scientific process to determine the ideal timing for your idea.
+Unfortunately, there’s no real scientific process to determine the ideal timing for your idea to turn out into a successful entrepreneur.
 It’s helpful to use market research to understand your buyer personas and competitive research to scope out the competition, but timing will also often come down to a bit of luck and gut feeling.

 Use examples and analogies to appeal to a wide range of people, and make sure you avoid jargon and industry-specific words.
 Practice your speech until it flows naturally and smoothly, focusing on keeping your body language open and speaking clearly.